 Pictured: Honda Rebel 500

-Cruisers are one of the most popular motorcycle types in the world, including with beginner riders!
-Their low seat height and forgiving power band delivery can make them the perfect fit for anyone looking for their first bike.
+Cruisers in general are one of the most popular motorcycle types in the world, including for beginner riders.
+Cruiser style motorcycles combine style and functionality in an easily accessible setup.
+Their low seat height, typically high torque, and forgiving power band delivery can make them the perfect fit for anyone looking for their first motorcycle.

 Pictured: Honda CB500X ABS

 The 2021 Honda CB500X ABS has everything you need as a beginner adventure rider, and nothing you don’t!
 A high windshield, long-travel suspension, 32.8 in (83 cm) seat height, and 434 pound (197 kg) curb weight makes this bike a fan favorite that’s equally at home on the dirt or city streets.

 Many motorcyclists believe that adventure bikes are the perfect combination of power and versatility.
 Often beginner motorcyclists find these bikes to be easier to handle due to their upright seating positioning, convenient handlebar height, reliability, and nimble maneuverability.

 ADVs are often considered “dual-purpose,” which means they can be used in both on-road and off-road environments.
 In general, ADV bikes can adapt to rough terrain better than standard motorcycle models due to their long suspension travel, upright seating position, and dual sport tires.
 This comfortable configuration and luggage capacity can also make ADV bikes ideal for touring and long-distance travel.